710wonderdev/710wonderdev/README.md

 I am a multidisciplinary technologist, engineer, and Women in Games Ambassador with experience working on globally released products in the games industry!

-Skills: C / C++ / UNREAL ENGINE / GAME DEVELOPMENT / TESTING
+Skills: C / C++ / C# / UNREAL ENGINE / GAME DEVELOPMENT / TESTING

 - 🔭 I’m currently working on  a new Unreal Engine game
 - 🌱 I’m currently learning about game engine architecture